Ecolog International: Sponsorships

 Since 2013, the company has sponsored KF Shkëndija football club in Tetovo, North Macedonia.
-In 2016, the company took the club's home stadium, Tetovo City Stadium, under concession and renovated the stadium including adding seating and floodlights that enabled the stadium to host international matches.
+In 2016, the company took the club's home stadium, Tetovo City Stadium, under concession and aimed to renovate the stadium but ended up only adding seating and floodlights that enabled the stadium to host international matches.
+In May 2024 the rebuilding of the stadium started but soon it stopped and the second largest staduim in North Macedonia was left ‘paralyzed’ because of political reasons.

 The stadium was renamed Ecolog Arena in July 2016.

 Criticisms

 Between 2006 and 2009, the German press raised concerns about the company's use of a laundry detergent that gave German soldier's uniforms a pink tint (visible at night), as well as issues with black water and diesel fuel.
 The matter was investigated by Ecolog in conjunction with Germany's Ministry of Defense, which determined that the issues were minor and had been resolved.

 In 2017, the company terminated the driver who was found to have accepted bribes to transport civilians in the Central African republic.

 Awards and recognition

 In 2019, the company publicized its Communication on Progress of its commitments to the UN Global Compact.
 The company received a gold award from the Royal Society for the Prevention of Accidents (RoSPA) in 2017 and 2018 for its safety and security protocols.
-It was also recognised by RoSPA with the gold award in 2020.
+It was also recognised by RoSPA with the Gold Award in 2020.
+In 2024, Ecolog received the RoSPA Gold Medal Award in the Occupational Achievement category, marking its fifth consecutive Gold Award.